mj3b/rgds-ai-governance/docs/ai-governance-technical-architecture.md

     A
   end
 ```
-AI operates only within a non-agentic boundary.
+AI operates only within a non-agentic boundary and has no execution surface.
 Outputs are advisory and cannot change decision state.

 ---

-## Diagram 3 — Enforcement
+## Diagram 3 — Structural Non-Agentic Constraints

 This is where “blocked” finally belongs.